 Friends Helping Friends

 Friends Helping Friends is a service club where members are expected to participate in events to help provide opportunities and assistance to students served in the CBI program and with special needs.
 FHF is a lot of fun, with opportunities to participate in Special Olympics, go on community instruction trips, and become an addition to the classroom.
 Members must have a passionate heart and a commitment to work.
-Club days will be announced after applications are received.
 An application is required!

 PRIDE Tribe members meet to create PRIDE (Prepared, Respectful, Independent, Dependable, and Excellence) videos for PRIDE (PBIS) lessons at MCMS that include topics such as bully prevention and cyberbully prevention.
 They also help support the goal of the PBIS program at MCMS: to provide students with a safe and healthy learning environment that is positive in nature.